Can you do Disney World in 3 days?

 I know this itinerary is a bit intense, so feel free to add more half-days at the parks, that way you can relax and enjoy your resort or spend a day shopping at Disney Springs.

-What do you think about this itinerary?
+What do you think about this Disney World itinerary template?

 Have you done Walt Disney World Resort in 3 days?
 If so, let me know in the comment section below.